Marco-Puig/ClubIt-App/README.md

 Have all of your clubs, chats, and events all in one application!

-This app is being developed as a submission for the Google Solution Challenge 2022.
+This app is being developed as a submission for the Google Solution Challenge 2022 using Flutter, Firebase, and Stream.

 ## Design and Overview